 Notes

-- Your cookies will keep for 3-4 days in a sealed container.
-To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
+- Cookies will keep for 3-4 days in a sealed container.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-- Cream cheese frosting can be substituted with a Whipped Buttercream Frosting instead.
+- Cream cheese frosting can be substituted with a half batch of whipped buttercream frosting if desired.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!